Confluence of algebraic rewriting systems

 \subsubsection{Left-monomial rewriting systems}

-Consider an algebraic rewriting system on an algebraic polygraph modulo $(P,Q,R,S)$, where $P$ has an underlying linear structure.
-Its rules transform linear combinations of terms into linear combinations of terms.
-The system is called \emph{left-monomial} when the source of any rule of $R$ is an element of $P_1\langle Q \rangle$ that does not contain neither the operation $\oplus : {\bf m}{\bf m} \fl {\bf m}$ nor $\eta : {\bf r}{\bf m} \fl {\bf m}$ defined in Section~\ref{SS:ConvergentPresentationRModModuloAC}.
+The rules of an algebraic rewriting system on $\Pr$ transform linear combinations of terms into linear combinations of terms.
+The system is called \emph{left-monomial} when the source of every rule is an element of $\poly{P}_1\langle Q \rangle$ that does not contain neither the operation $\oplus : \ob{mm} \fl \ob{m}$ nor $\eta : \ob{rm} \fl \ob{m}$ defined in~\eqref{SS:ConvergentPresentationRModModuloAC}.
 Equivalently, the source of any rule of the algebraic rewriting system is a \emph{monomial}.

-For terminating left-monomial LRS local confluence is equivalent to the confluence of critical branchings, \cite[Theorem 4.3.2]{GuiraudHoffbeckMalbos19}.
+For terminating left-monomial LRS, the local confluence is equivalent to the confluence of critical branchings, \cite[Thm.
+4.3.2]{GuiraudHoffbeckMalbos19}.
 The proof of this criterion requires the factorisation property~\eqref{E:FactorisationProperty} that always holds in this context.
 We expect that in the left-monomial linear setting the positive confluence is equivalent to this property.
-It is still an open question in order to explain the criterion for local confluence of LRS as a rewriting modulo result.
+But this remains an open problem, whose answer would explain the criterion for local confluence of LRS as a rewriting modulo result.